Sacred Music of Holy Week 2026

 O Sacred Head Surrounded

-Salve caput cruentatum, Ascribed to Bernard of Clairvaux, 1091 – 1153, abbot, mystic, co-founder of the Knights Templar.
+Text: Salve caput cruentatum, Ascribed to Bernard of Clairvaux, 1091 – 1153, abbot, mystic, co-founder of the Knights Templar.
 From Bernard’s seven passion hymns.

 Tune: Passion Chorale, Hans Leo Hassler (Germany, 1564–1612)